13 Health Benefits Of Intermittent Fasting You Must Know

 Intermittent fasting has shown to improve autophagy, which prevents tumor cell growth and increases chemotherapy tolerance (22).
 Autophagy is beneficial for various types of cancers, like breast cancer, leukemia, ovarian cancer, prostate cancer, myeloma, etc. (41).

 Short-term fasting also enhances therapeutic neuronal autophagy (42).
+You may also practice an 8-hour diet or 16-hour diet under intermittent fasting as it can help enhance autophagy.
 A study on mice shows that intermittent fasting-induced autophagy decreases fat, prevents obesity, lowers lipid levels, and enhances muscle mass (43).

 9. Intermittent Fasting May Help Reduce Belly Fat